Topics included in this article:

 Waterproofing

-Please note that following the waterproofing guidelines is essential to ensure your product is covered under our End User License Agreement and Hardware Warranty.
+Following the waterproofing guidelines is essential to ensure your product is covered under our End User License Agreement and Hardware Warranty.
 Failure to complete the waterproofing steps as outlined in the product manual may void your warranty and limit our liability for related damages.
-For more information, please refer to our EULA.
+For more information, refer to our EULA.

 Install Waterproofing Accessories

-- Use the ¾” NPT cable gland and blanking plate to seal the cable entries on the device base.
+- Use the ¾” NPT cable gland and blanking plate to seal the cable entries on the base of the device.

 - Both waterproofing accessories must be properly installed in the cable entries to prevent water ingress and condensation.